 - Layers for warmth or rain

 I know, I didn’t actually tell you exactly what to put where.
 As promised, I left plenty of room for individual creativity.
 But if you’re feeling a bit overwhelmed and wondering where to start packing for your bikepacking trip, here’s what I would suggest:

-- Figure out your handlebar situation first.
+- Figure out your handlebar situation next.
 What fits best there?
 Can you easily carry two items – say sleeping bag stuff sack and tent – with a good handlebar harness or some creativity and extra straps?

 - Figure out your water plan next.
 Here are a bunch of ideas.